open-edge-platform/orch-utils/nexus-api-gw/README.md

 ## Develop

-Nexus API Gateway is developed in the **Go** language and is built as a Docker image through a `Dockerfile` in the `nexus-api-gateway` folder.
+Nexus API Gateway is developed in the **Go** language and is built as a Docker image through a `Dockerfile` in the `nexus-api-gw` folder.
 The CI integration for this repository will publish the container image to the Edge Orchestrator Release Service OCI registry upon merging to the `main` branch.

 Nexus API Gateway has a corresponding Helm chart in the `charts/nexus-api-gw` folder.